kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

   are currently only available to developers willing and able to find and read the hand written validation rules.
-- It will enable clients to perform validation of native types earlier in development worflows ("shift-left"), such as at with a git pre-submit linter.
+- It will enable clients to perform validation of native types earlier in development worflows ("shift-left"), such as at with a Git pre-submit linter.
 - It will improve API composition.
 In particular CRDs that embed native types (such as PodTemplate), which gain validation of the native type automatically.
   This has the potential to simplify controller development and improve end